corentinmazet/LING-L555/project/README.md

 #PROJECT DESCRIPTION

-In French, the letter <e> can be realized as [e] or [ɛ], among others.
+In French, the letter &lt;e&gt; can be realized as [e] or [ɛ], among others.
 French also has variants of this letter that uses diactritics.
 The <é> variant denotes the pronunciation [e] and the <è> variant denotes the pronunciation [ɛ].
 This project looks at whether these two variants with diacritics are used to indicate a pronunciation that goes against the common mid-vowel assignment phenomenon of Loi de Position in French.

 The Loi de Position states that [e] should appear in open syllables and [ɛ] should appear in closed syllables.
 As a consequence, if <é> (denoting the pronunciation [e]) appears more often in an open syllable, this would suggest that this specific variant is used to indicate a pronunciation that goes against the Loi de Position.
 The same can be said if <è> (denoting the pronunciation [ɛ]) appears more often in a closed syllable.